Attic Storage

 Closet rod bracket – metal

-When hanging clothing in the attic, it’s a good idea to cover the clothing with bags from the dry cleaners or large plastic garbage bags, in order to keep dust off the clothes.
+When hanging clothing in the attic, it’s a good idea to cover it with bags from the dry cleaners or large plastic garbage bags to keep dust off the clothes.
 Attics can be very dusty places, with the wind blowing dust into them through the vents.
-Covering the clothing will help ensure that the clothing is ready to be worn the next year.
+Covering the clothing will help ensure that it is ready to be worn next year.

 Hanging Items from the Trusses

-In addition to using shelves and closet rods to store things in the attic, there are often a wide variety of things stored in the average attic which defy being put in a box or hanging from a closet rod.
-Many of these items will hang quite well though, when hung from hooks or screws installed into the trusses themselves.
+In addition to using shelves and closet rods to store things in the attic, there is often a wide variety of things stored in the average attic that defy being put in a box or hanging from a closet rod.
+Many of these items will hang quite well, though, when hung from hooks or screws installed into the trusses themselves.
 Bungee cords can be used to hold difficult items in place.